the-road-to-learn-react/the-road-to-react/manuscript/react-modern/imperative.md

 ## Imperative React

-React is inherently declarative, starting with JSX and ending with hooks.
+React is inherently declarative.
+It starts with JSX and ends with hooks.
 In JSX, we tell React *what* to render and not *how* to render it.
 In a React side-effect Hook (useEffect), we express when to achieve *what* instead of *how* to achieve it.

-Sometimes, however, we'll want to access the rendered elements of JSX imperatively, most often as a side-effect, in cases such as these:
+However, there are times when we will not want everything to be declarative, but want to have imperative access to  rednered elements, most often as a side-effect, in cases such as these:

 * read/write access to elements via the DOM API:
   * measuring (read) an element's width or height